tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

-IANA is requested to add the following entries to the registry for Exporter Labels (defined in {{!RFC5705}}): "EXPORTER-server authenticator handshake context", "EXPORTER-client authenticator finished key" and "EXPORTER-server authenticator finished key" with "DTLS-OK" and "Recommended" set to "Y" and this document added to the "Reference" column.
+IANA is requested to add the following entries to the registry for Exporter Labels (defined in {{!RFC5705}}): "EXPORTER-server authenticator handshake context", "EXPORTER-client authenticator handshake context", "EXPORTER-client authenticator finished key" and "EXPORTER-server authenticator finished key" with "DTLS-OK" and "Recommended" set to "Y" and this document added to the "Reference" column.